NACK2/demon-hunter/README.md

-### RPG website made with HTML, CSS, and JavaScript
+### "Monster Hunter" RPG website made with HTML, CSS, and JavaScript

 # By NACK2